David Villar Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.

-- The Marlins have the 18th-ranked team ERA among all league pitching staffs (4.56).
+- The Marlins have a 4.47 team ERA that ranks 18th across all league pitching staffs.

-- Marlins pitchers combine to allow 17 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, one per game).

-- Luzardo makes the start for the Marlins, his fourth of the season.
-He is 2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Cabrera (0-1) gets the starting nod for the Marlins in his fourth start of the season.
+He's put together a 4.63 ERA in 11 2/3 innings pitched, with 10 strikeouts.

-- The left-hander last appeared on Tuesday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up eight hits.
+- His last appearance was on Wednesday against the Philadelphia Phillies, when the right-hander went five innings, surrendering two earned runs while allowing seven hits.

+- The 25-year-old has put up a 4.63 ERA and 7.7 strikeouts per nine innings in three games this season, while giving up a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.